Austrian Parliament Building: The entrance

-The middle axis from east to west is divided into an entrance hall, vestibule, atrium, peristyle and two large rooms at the far end.
-For the interior decoration Baron von Hansen used Greek architectural elements such as Doric, Ionic and Corinthian pillars, and in the two rooms Pompei-style stucco technique for the walls.
+The middle axis from east to west is divided into an entrance hall, vestibule, atrium, peristyle, and two large rooms at the far end.
+For the interior decoration, von Hansen used Greek architectural elements such as Doric, Ionic and Corinthian pillars, and in the two rooms Pompeii-style stucco technique for the walls.

 The main entrance at the portico is an exact copy of the gate of the Erechtheion on the Acropolis of Athens, fitted with a bronze portal.
 From the main entrance at the Ringstraße one passes into the vestibule of the building, which contains Ionic pillars.
 The walls are decorated with Pavonazzo marble.
 The niches contain statues of Greek gods.
 Seen from the entrance starting from the left these are Apollo, Athena, Zeus, Hera, and Hephaestus, and from the right Hermes, Demeter, Poseidon, Artemis and Ares.

-Above the niches with the gods is a frieze more than 100 m long by the Viennese artist Alois Hans Schram, running along the corridor and continuing into the atrium.
-It is an allegorical depiction of the blessing of Peace, the civic Virtues and Patriotism.
+Above the niches with the gods is a frieze, more than 100 m long, by the Viennese artist Alois Hans Schram.
+It runs along the corridor, continuing into the atrium, and contains an allegorical depiction of the blessing of Peace, of the civic Virtues, and of Patriotism.

-Above the entrance that leads to the grand Hall of Pillars (Säulenhalle) is a frieze with an allegorical depiction of Austria on her throne.
-Representing the motto "Goods and Blood for thy country" (Gut und Blut furs Vaterland), warriors are swearing their loyalty and women are bringing offerings.
+Above the entrance that leads to the Hall of Pillars (Säulenhalle) is a frieze with an allegorical depiction of Austria on her throne.
+Representing the motto "Goods and Blood for thy country" (Gut und Blut furs Vaterland), warriors swear loyalty and women bring offerings.